Bi-directional Digital Twin and Edge Computing in the Metaverse: DT-assisted Edge Computing

 \subsection{DTEC Creation}

-Fig.~\ref{DTEC}(b) illustrates the DTEC creation pipeline with two MEC servers interconnected with a cloud server.
-Each MEC server maintains DTs of a subset of mobile end users and serves them.
-Each MEC server maintains DT (local DTEC) representing the MEC system and the network to the users it serves.
-The cloud server maintains the digital representation of the mobile edge network.
-Specifically, it keeps up-to-date global DT (global DTEC) that models the entire edge network as a structural model.
-Following the DT construction pipeline introduced in Section~\ref{section3}, the construction of DTEC also includes four steps, \one collects real-time data from the MEC system, \two retrieves mobile users' data from their DTs or from other DTECs, and \three maintains DTEC model of MEC system on the server, and \four provides feedback as decisions to MEC system to react accordingly.

-Firstly, the local DTEC collects real-time data of MEC states (e.g., resource utilization, enabled spectrum), which involves intra-twin communications.
+Fig.~\ref{DTEC}(a) illustrates the DTEC creation pipeline with two MEC servers interconnected with a cloud server.
+Following the DT construction pipeline introduced in Section~\ref{section3}, the construction of DTEC also includes four steps.
+Firstly, the local DTEC collects real-time data on MEC states (e.g., resource utilization, enabled spectrum), which involves intra-twin communications.
 Secondly, it retrieves network and performance data of mobile end users (e.g., network throughput, visual quality, motion-to-photon latency) using hosted users' DTs, which involves inter-twin communications.
-In the third step, it constructs the structural model (e.g., wireless communication channel, and network topology) and behavioral model that is trained through machine learning algorithms (ML, FL, or DRL) to decide the optimal resource allocation (see examples in Fig.~\ref{DTpipeline} (a)).
+In the third step, it constructs the structural model (see example in Fig.~\ref{DTpipeline}, wireless communication channel, and network topology) and behavioral model that is trained through ML algorithms, federated learning (FL)~\cite{ramu2022federated}, or reinforcement learning (RL) to decide the optimal resource allocation.
 Lastly, the local DTEC returns the decision as feedback to the MEC system (via intra-twin communications).
 For instance, it adjusts the spectrum and bandwidth, increases or decreases the computing capacity assigned to a user, or redistributes the caching quota.
-However, massive twinning and cooperative edge-cloud computing require a global DTEC.
+However, massive twinning and cooperative edge-cloud computing requires a global DTEC.
 The global DTEC is maintained on the cloud server.
 The main difference between constructing local DTEC and global DTEC resides in the second step, in which the global DTEC retrieves the state of the MEC system from local DTECs via inter-twin communications.
 It then constructs the edge network as an entire structural model (i.e., global network topology).
 Note that both local network topology and global network topology change upon handover (transferring data connectivity from one edge server to another).
 The handover leads to a change of user DT's hosting server (later subsection discusses DT placement and DT migration).